 Part a: Valid Frame Decryption

-- 1. Allow the DUT to authenticate, associate, and successfully complete the 4-way Handshake. - 2.
-Instruct the TS to transmit MSDU1-4 to the DUT. - 3.
+- 1. Instruct the TS to authenticate, associate, and successfully complete the 4-way Handshake with the DUT. - 2.
+Instruct the TS to transmit MSDU1-4 to STA-E. - 3.
 Observe transmissions from the DUT.

 Part b: Reserved Nonce Construction